authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     The ABNF for bimi-header-version is imported exactly from the [BIMI Selector Header](#bimi-selector).

 l: location of the BIMI indicator (URI; REQUIRED).
 Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
-The value of this tag is a comma-separated list of URLs representing locations of the brand indicator files.
+The value of this tag is a comma-separated list of URIs representing locations of the brand indicator files.
 All clients MUST support use of at least 2 location URIs, used in order.
 Clients MAY support more locations.
 Initially the supported transport supported is HTTPS only.

     ABNF: